Mount Kailash Helicopter Support Tour

 • Choose a reliable and experienced tour operator with proper emergency support and evacuation planning

-• Make sure your travel insurance covers high altitude evacuation and helicopter rescue
+• Make sure travel insurance covers high altitude trekking and emergency evacuation, including helicopter rescue where applicable

 FAQs